Mantes-la-Jolie

 Mantes-la-Jolie ([mɑ̃t la ʒɔli], often informally called Mantes) is a commune in the Yvelines department in the Île-de-France region of north-central France.
 It is located to the west of Paris, 48.4 km from the centre of the capital.
-Mantes-la-Jolie is a subprefecture; in 2016, it had a population of 44,231.
+Mantes-la-Jolie is a subprefecture of Yvelines.

 History

-Mantes was halfway between the centres of power of the dukes of Normandy at Rouen and the Kings of France at Paris.
-Along with most of northern France, it changed hands frequently in the Hundred Years' War.
-Philip Augustus died at Mantes, 14 July 1223.
+Mantes was halfway between the centres of power of the dukes of Normandy at Rouen and the Kings of France in Paris.
+Along with most of northern France, the city changed hands frequently in the Hundred Years' War.
+Philip Augustus died in Mantes on 14 July 1223.

+The Hôtel de Ville was officially opened in 1972.

 Louis XIV instituted the manufacture of musical instruments in Mantes, and it was chosen as the centre of brass and woodwind instrument manufacture.
 In the 19th century, painters were attracted to the town, particularly Corot, whose paintings of the bridge and the cathedral are celebrated.
 Prokofiev spent the summer of 1920 there orchestrating the ballet Chout.

-Originally officially called Mantes-sur-Seine (meaning "Mantes upon Seine"), Mantes merged with the commune of Gassicourt in 1930 and the commune born of the merger was called Mantes-Gassicourt.
+Originally officially called Mantes-sur-Seine (meaning "Mantes on the Seine"), Mantes merged with the commune of Gassicourt in 1930 and the commune born of the merger was called Mantes-Gassicourt.

 Mantes was the location of the first allied bridgehead across the Seine on 19 August 1944, by General Patton's 3rd Army.
 Major rebuilding was needed after the war.

 On 7 May 1953, the commune of Mantes-Gassicourt was officially renamed Mantes-la-Jolie (meaning "Mantes the pretty"), allegedly in reference to a letter of King Henry IV addressed to his mistress Gabrielle d'Estrées who resided in Mantes: "I am on my way to Mantes, my pretty" (je viens à Mantes, ma jolie).